Skip to main content

 getVisitorCode()

-getVisitorCode uses native NodeJS types for request and response, which are IncomingMessage and ServerResponse imported from http module.
-However if you are using Express framework, Deno or NextJS SSR methods like getServerProps the types of request and response will not match.
-This could be easily overcome using type cast as in example, it will produce identical result.
+This method utilizes Node.js's native types for request and response, specifically IncomingMessage and ServerResponse imported from the http module.
+However, if you're using the Express framework, Deno, or Next.js super server-rendering methods like getServerProps, the types for request and response will differ.
+You can easily resolve this issue using type casting, which will yield identical results.

 note